 A cogeneration unit is a gas engine that is coupled with a generator that generates electricity (power) from the biogas energy.
 Mixers are necessary, because only they can create optimum conditions for the generation of biogas when the digester is mixed well and evenly.
 The goal of solid matter feeding is to introduce the solid biomass into the digester.
 Ideally, this is done with low energy consumption and trouble-free operation, regardless of the type of biomass.

 The solid matter that can be used in a biogas plant depends on several factors.
 Basically, the organic content should be very dense, since only this can be converted into biogas.
 The retention time must also match the solid matter used.
 Retention time refers to the average time that the biomass spends in the digester until it flows out.
-If this time is too short, then the bacteria need significantly more time to break down most of the solid matter than biomass remains in the digester on average.
+If this time is too short, then the bacteria does not have enoughtime to break down most of the solid matter as needed.
 As a result, the energy contained in biomass is not fully utilized.
 From a technological perspective, this is not a problem, but it does impact the cost-effective operation of the biogas plant.
 High energy input materials also do not automatically provide the most economic yield.
 It is also necessary to consider the costs of the input material and the actual energy that it can provide.
 Finally, official permission must be requested for the selected biomass.

 Wet fermentation and dry fermentation - the two fermentation methods